webp-sh/docs.webp.sh/content/usage/configuration.md

 ## Full configuration

-This is the full configuration with default values of WebP Server Go, you can copy it to `config.json` and modify it to your needs.
+This is the full configuration with default values of WebP Server Go(except the `IMG_MAP` part), you can copy it to `config.json` and modify it to your needs.

 You can use environment variables to override the configuration in `config.json`, the environment variables are added by using prefix `WEBP_` and uppercase the field name, for example, `HOST` will be `WEBP_HOST`, `IMG_PATH` will be `WEBP_IMG_PATH`.